Yord/shargs/README.md

   errs: [],
   args: {
     _: [],
-    question: "What is the answer?",
+    question: "What is the meaning of Life, the Universe, and Everything?",
     answer: 42
   }
 }